eyupilhan/jenkinsfile-pipeline-project/README.md

 ## Project Overview

 This project demonstrates the implementation of a **Declarative Jenkins Pipeline** for automating the execution of a Python application.
-It showcases the fundamentals of **Pipeline as Code**, Continuous Integration (CI), and Jenkins automation using a GitHub repository.
+It highlights the core concepts of **Pipeline as Code (PaC)** and **Continuous Integration (CI)** using Jenkins and GitHub.

-The pipeline validates the runtime environment, retrieves the latest source code, executes the application, and performs post-build cleanup.
+The pipeline automatically checks out the latest source code, verifies the Python runtime, executes the application, and performs post-build actions, providing a simple yet realistic example of a CI workflow.

 ---